rust-lang/rust/doc/tutorial/func.md

 evaluated. `lambda`s can be put in data structures and passed around without limitation.

+The type of a closure is `lambda(args) -> type`, as opposed to `fn(args) -> type`.
+The `fn` type stands for 'bare' functions, with no closure attached.
+Keep this in mind when writing higher-order functions.

 A different form of closure is the block.
 Blocks are written like they are in Ruby: `{|x| x + y}`, the formal parameters between pipes, followed by the function body.
 They are stack-allocated and properly